-All certificate candidates need to complete an application form and submit it with a $50 non-refundable application fee, transcripts and/or appropriate supporting documents to CSUF Extended Education prior to the start of the program.
+All certificate candidates need to complete the online application form and submit it along with transcripts and/or appropriate supporting documents to CSUF Extended Education prior to the start of the program.
 If specific supporting documents are pending, it is recommended that you submit your application first.
-Applications will not be accepted without the application fee.

 Certificate candidates are expected to complete all of the required courses in the program.
-However, you may choose to complete courses on an individual basis as well.
+However, students may choose to complete courses on an individual basis as well.

 To be eligible for the certificate, students must meet and document the following requirements on the application for the program:

 - Completion of an Introduction to Criminal Justice and a Criminal Law class from an accredited program of study or a letter of verification of such working knowledge from an employer/instructor (students may complete these prerequisite classes while enrolled in initial certificate classes)

 - Knowledge of basic computer applications and skills, such as word processing, spreadsheet documents, and data entry.